Grandstand (TV programme): After Grandstand ended

 The last Saturday edition of Grandstand was broadcast on 27 January 2007 with World Indoor Athletics from Glasgow, and the final edition was broadcast the following day, 28 January 2007, with the live action being the final of the World Indoor Bowls Championships from Hopton-on-Sea in Norfolk with a short tribute to the history of the show forming its final feature.
 Sport still features prominently on the BBC's schedules on Saturday afternoon as well as on BBC Red Button and iPlayer; Final Score is still shown at the end of the football matches played on Saturday afternoon.

 Presenters

 Hosts included Peter Dimmock, David Coleman, Frank Bough, Des Lynam, Steve Rider, Ronald Allison, Clare Balding, Sue Barker, Barry Davies, Dougie Donnelly, Harry Carpenter, Harry Gration, Tony Gubba, David Icke, John Inverdale, Hazel Irvine, Gary Lineker, Craig Doyle, Roger Black, Helen Rollason, Ray Stubbs, David Vine, Alan Weeks and Bob Wilson.
+While the BBC News was often read by Moira Stuart.